-Conclusion: Accessible communication is a fundamental right for all individuals, including those who are Deaf and Hard of Hearing (D/HH).
+Conclusion: Accessible communication is a fundamental right for all individuals, including those who are Deaf or Hard of Hearing.
 By enhancing captioning standards and ensuring their implementation across media, public spaces, and essential services, we can create an environment where everyone has equal access to information and opportunities.
-The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) remains committed to advocating for these necessary changes to promote accessibility and inclusivity.
+The Nevada Commission for Persons who are Deaf and Hard of Hearing remains committed to advocating for these necessary changes to promote accessibility and inclusivity.